 To honor the gods, to hold spectacular gladiator contests, to function as the seat of government - the buildings across Italy have served a variety of purposes.
 The magnetic pull of Italy’s buildings isn’t, however, just about their rich legacy and how they’ve stood the test of time.
 Tourists come in droves, with cameras and smartphones in hand, to stand in awe of the magnificence of every cathedral, colosseum, and palace.
 From the elegance of Florence to the grandiosity of Rome, Italy’s architecture celebrates the classical, Gothic, Romanesque, baroque, and Byzantine styles.
-On every façade, in each corner and from the bottom up, you’ll discover symmetry, flamboyance, and show-stopping qualities that are worth the long lines and crowds.
-Check out our list of the top famous buildings in Italy, that are worth a visit.
+On every façade, in each corner, and from the bottom up, you’ll discover symmetry, flamboyance, and show-stopping qualities that are worth the long lines and crowds.
+For accommodation, consider booking one of the best Airbnb vacation rentals.
+For those traveling with loved ones, there are also plenty of rentals for families.
+In the meantime, continue reading to learn about the top famous buildings in Italy.

-At 188 meters (617 ft) in length, 156 meters (512 ft) in width, and 57 meters (187 ft) in height, the Colosseum is colossal.
+At 188 meters (617 ft) in length, 156 meters (512 ft) in width, and 57 meters (187 ft) in height, the Colosseum is one of the most impressive buildings in Italy.
 The imposing structure was built between 70 and 80 AD, during the Flavian Dynasty.
 This is why initially it was called the Flavian Ampitheatre.
 It was changed to its current name when a statue of Nero, ‘The Colossus of Nero’, was erected at the entrance of the Domus Aurea, a palace built after the Fire of Rome.